Frequently Asked Questions

 Ask me how to get connected with Thrizer if you’d like help navigating OON benefits for our work together.

-• I accept credit card, debit card, HSA, and FSA.
+I accept cash, check, credit card, debit card, HSA, and FSA.